 Can I get a free professional email address?

-So, instead of using free email services with @gmail.com extension, you can actually have something like email@example.com set up in a few clicks.
+This means that instead of using free email services with @gmail.com extension, you can actually have something like firstname.lastname@example.org set up in a few clicks.
 You can learn more about how to create an email account with Bluehost.

 How much does custom email cost?